TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-blockinganddeadlocks.md

 To obtain a deadlock graph:

 * Copy the deadlock_xml column results from the previous query and load into a text file.
 If more than one row is returned, you will want to do each row result separately.
-* Save the file as a '.xdl' extension, (e.g. deadlock.xdl) which can be viewed in tools such as SQL Server Management Studio as a deadlock report/graph.
+* Save the file as a '.xdl' extension, (e.g. deadlock.xdl) which can be viewed in tools such as SQL Server Management Studio as a deadlock report/graph

 If you need to customize the events you capture when a deadlock occurs, you can create your own [Extended Events](https://docs.microsoft.com/azure/azure-sql/database/xevent-db-diff-from-svr) Session with the following events for a deadlock.

-* Lock_Deadlock (Occurs when an attempt to acquire a lock is canceled for the victim of a deadlock).
+* Lock_Deadlock: Occurs when an attempt to acquire a lock is canceled for the victim of a deadlock
-* Lock_deadlock_chain (Occurs when an attempt to acquire a lock generates a deadlock.
-This event is raised for each participant in the deadlock).
+* Lock_deadlock_chain: Occurs when an attempt to acquire a lock generates a deadlock.
+This event is raised for each participant in the deadlock.

 ## **Recommended Documents**